tomkuijsten/restup/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/1aj7614fb0o1bjdy?svg=true)](https://ci.appveyor.com/project/tomkuijsten/restup) [![NuGet downloads](https://img.shields.io/nuget/dt/restup.svg)](https://www.nuget.org/packages/Restup/)

 ### Goal
-Provide a HTTP server supporting html and REST in order to keep Windows IoT project going.
+Provide a HTTP server supporting html and REST in order to keep Windows IoT projects going.
 Let's hope there will be a native solution soon, although there aren't any signs for that yet (if you have one, let me [know](https://github.com/tomkuijsten/restup/issues/new)).

 ### How this started